I received an email from a woman that said:

 “I went to the doctor because of a rapid heartbeat, drowsiness and some other things and I knew it had to do with my thyroid.
 I told the doctor that I am taking Liquid Iodine along with my synthroid of 125 mcg.
 I told her that I wanted to go homeopathic instead of taking the pill.
 She seemed to think that it would be ok but then she turned around and said that she would like for me to stop the iodine for 3-4 months and then continue with the medicine until they found the right dose.
 So now I am waiting to hear from her about my TSH, T4 and T3 results.
 Do you have any suggestions as to what I should tell her about not stopping the iodine, and stopping the synthroid?
 I am trying to do this ‘your way’ meaning the clean diet, and do things naturally.
 Do I just tell her that I will not take the synthroid and stick to the iodine?
 I know the deathly consequence’s of not taking the synthroid.
 Its one of the things that killed my sister.
 PLEASE HELP!!!!!!”
 Rebecca

 Iodine is essential for thyroid health and the proper functioning of your entire body.
-BUT, I do not recommend iodine supplementation to any of my clients or students.
+BUT, I do not recommend supplementation to my clients or students.

-Unless there is a nuclear disaster where you live, I would NOT use supplemental iodine.
+Unless there is a nuclear disaster where you live, I would NOT use supplemental iodine on a regular basis.

-For the participants in my Nourishing Thyroid Health program, I suggest they get their iodine through food (a healthy balanced diet), not through supplementation.
+I suggest my clients get their iodine through food (a healthy balanced diet), not through supplementation.

 The foods I recommend for natural sources of dietary iodine are: